 Lastly, using images or video content that flashes is inadvisable.
 Many types of bright, flashing animations or lights can trigger photosensitive conditions in afflicted viewers, such as epileptic seizures and migraines.

-Mobility-Accessible Digital Marketing
+Mobile-Accessible Digital Marketing

 Some of your brand’s audience may not, due to age or motor impairments, be able to use a mouse or keyboard to navigate your digital marketing materials.
 What you can do to optimize your website for these users is ensure your operable and navigable settings follow the Web Content Accessibility Guidelines.
 The Web Accessibility Initiative who created these guidelines has regularly updated information and instructions for all stages of the technical web content process: development, content, and end-user.